Purdue-CS193/homework-0-RishabhPandey0403/index.md

 # Rishabh's First CS193 Homework

-### Some of my favorite things about CS 193
-- Learning about GitHub and Unix
-- Course Instructors :)
-- Classmates

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.